 Q: How do I convert decimal inches to feet?

 A: First, separate the whole number of inches from the decimal part.
-Convert the whole number of inches to feet as usual.
-Then, divide the decimal part by 12 to get the decimal equivalent in feet.
+Plus, then, divide the decimal part by 12 to get the decimal equivalent in feet.
+In practice, convert the whole number of inches to feet as usual.
 Add the two results together.

 Q: Are there any easy ways to remember the conversion factor?